ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 a presumed application behavior or generic application needs.

-The application can expect the transport system to take appropriate actions involving protocol selection, path selection and, setting of protocol flags.
+The application can expect the transport system to take appropriate actions involving protocol selection, path selection and setting of protocol flags.
-For example, if an application sets the "Capacity Profile" to "bulk" on a Preconnection, this will likely influence path selection, DSCP flags in the IP header as well as niceness for multi-streaming connections.
+For example, if an application sets the "Capacity Profile" to "bulk" on a Preconnection, this will likely influence path selection, DSCP flags in the IP header as well as Niceness for multi-streaming connections.
 When using Intents, the application must not expect consistent behavior across different environments, implementations or versions of the same implementation.